-A phoneme is:
+Phoneme is:

-- the smallest unit of sound which may distinguish two words, otherwise identical - the significant contrastive sound which both the speaker and the hearer perceive to be the same
+- $\Rightarrow$ the smallest unit of sound which may distinguish two words - $\Rightarrow$ the contrastive sound segment which both the speaker and the hearer perceive to be the same.

-N.B.: Phonemes are not sounds as such; they are mental sound images - units, representing sounds.
+N.B.: Phonemes are not sounds themselves, they are mental sound images - units, representing sounds.
 These mental images are like footprints of sounds, forming moulds that several similar sounds can fit into - that is why we may perceive several actual phones (sounds) to be the same phoneme.